 Also, while studying logic games, you must practice diagramming on a piece of scratch paper.
 This step will probably be the most significant transition.

-This transition to the digital LSAT will likely have some unforeseen consequences.
-But it should also be beneficial in some ways.
-So, if you hate technology and don’t want to take the LSAT on a tablet, start studying now and sign up for the June test.
+This transition to the digital LSAT likely has some unforeseen consequences.
+But it is also beneficial in some ways.
 You can give yourself the best chance at getting the LSAT score you want by using an LSAT prep course.
-Or, brace yourself for the digital LSAT, because it’s almost here.
-And when it arrives, it’s not going anywhere.
+Or, brace yourself for the digital LSAT, because it’s not going anywhere.

 Sign up for my LSAT newsletter!